What sort of wine glasses should you buy?

 A new type of glass you might want to consider are ones like SON.hyx and Sparkx that claim to be dishwasher proof.
 You’d have to use them over a period of time to verify that but they might be worth a try if you don't want to wash your glasses by hand (as, let's be honest, most of us don't)

 When it's worth splashing out

 If you’re keen on a particular style of wine - say burgundy - or are buying a gift for someone who is - it might be worth buying a couple of glasses for when you’re enjoying a bottle on your own or with a partner or friend.
 Riedel, Schott Zweisel, Spiegelau and Zalto are well-known names to look out for.
+I also like Richard Brendon's beautiful new one-size-fits-all wine glass, designed in collaboration with wine writer Jancis Robinson.
 Again sales are a good opportunity to buy more expensive wine glasses (or stemware as it’s called in the US).

 If you found this post helpful and would like to support the website which is free to use it would be great if you'd make a donation towards its running costs or sign up to my regular Substack newsletter Eat This, Drink That for extra benefits.